 Main areas of practice

-He has considerable experience of heavyweight commercial disputes in national and overseas courts and in arbitration (including under ICC, LCIA and UNCITRAL rules).
+He has wide experience of complex disputes in national and overseas courts and in arbitration (including under ICC, LCIA and UNCITRAL rules).
 His broad practice includes, in particular, shareholder / joint venture, company, contractual, claimant civil fraud, offshore and energy disputes.

-Justin acts for the wide range of clients who become involved in commercial disputes, including public and private companies, company directors, funds, investment managers, entrepreneurs, and high net-worth individuals.
+Justin acts for the broad range of clients who become involved in commercial disputes, including public and private companies, company directors, funds, investment managers, entrepreneurs, and high net-worth individuals.

 - Civil Fraud and Asset Recovery